 When your done sorting you can focus on getting rid of, or organising, those objects first.
 When you see the results of decluttering, you will feel more motivated to tackle the more meaningful items you placed aside.

-Be mindful, take breaks, and centre yourself in the present moment
+Be mindful, take breaks, and center yourself. in the present moment

 During the decluttering process you may find yourself reminiscing over items you had forgotten about, or undecided about whether to donate, throw, or find a new home for it.
 There Is a lot of micromanaging going on in the decluttering process and it’s one of the reasons people get so overwhelmed.
 Little micro decisions can leave you feeling burnt out.